English as a Second Language ESL

 A copy of every ESL/ESLN course textbook is also available on reserve at the Circulation Desk in the LMC Library.
 Using their LMC Student ID Card, students can check out the books for the indicated period of time.

-Textbook information will be provided on every course syllabus that students will receive on the first day of instruction.
+Textbook and other required materials information will be provided on every course syllabus that students will receive on the first day of instruction.

 Learn more about Academic ESL